hugoFranco21/ProgramasISC/README.md

 # ProgramasISC
-Work accrued in (hopefully) 9 semesters of my Bachelor's Degree at Tecnologico de Monterrey
+Work accrued in 4 semesters (as of July 2019) of my Bachelor's Degree at Tecnologico de Monterrey